dmitrypol/dmitrypol.github.io/_drafts/queues.md

 So which queue technology should we use?
 There is no easy answer and it really depends on our needs.
 Personally I really like the abstraction provided by Active Job (even though it does not support all features provided by some queue backends).
 It makes it easier to structure jobs in a standard way and when needed switch between queues.
 If I were building a simple system I would start with DelaydJob.
 Then I would upgrade to Sidekiq (especially if I were already using Redis).
 Then investigate SQS for very large scale and RabbitMQ for complex workflows.

+One interesting possibility is to use two queue backends w/in the same application.
+Perhaps we really like Sidekiq and it works for most of our needs.
+But some of our jobs need to run millions of times a day and we do not want to pay for a large Redis instance.
+We simply install and configure both `sidekiq` and `shoryuken`.

+{% highlight ruby %}
+config.active_job.queue_adapter = :sidekiq
+#
+class MyJob < ApplicationJob
+  self.queue_adapter = :shoryuken
+end
+{% endhighlight %}

+Another option is to use Redis as datastore for throttling or workflow and use RabbitMQ to run our jobs on multiple servers.

+{% highlight ruby %}
+config.active_job.queue_adapter = :sneakers
+#
+class MyJob < ApplicationJob
+  concurrency 5
+  # will use Redis for https://github.com/nickelser/activejob-traffic_control
+end
+{% endhighlight %}

 ### Links